marcua/blog.marcua.net/_drafts/autodata-automating-common-data-operations.md

 Much of the work a data scientist or engineer performs today is rote and error-prone.
 Data practitioners have to perform tens of steps in order to believe their own analyses and models.
 The process for each step involves modifications to hundreds/thousands of lines of code copied from previous projects, making it easy to forget to tweak a parameter or default.
 Worse yet, because of the many dependent steps involved in a data workflow, errors compound.
 It's no surprise that even after checking off every item of a good data practices checklist, the data practitioner doesn't fully trust their own work.

 Luckily, the data community has been making a lot of common operations less arcane and more repeatable.
 The community has been automating common procedures including data loading, exploratory data analysis, feature engineering, and model-building.
-This new world of *Autodata* removes some agency from data practitioners in exchange for repeatability and a reduction in repetitive error-prone work.
+This new world of *autodata* removes some agency from data practitioners in exchange for repeatability and a reduction in repetitive error-prone work.
 Realized fully

-To be clear, Autodata doesn't replace critical thinking: it just means that in fewer lines of code, a data practitioner can follow a best practice.
-Fully realized, an Autodata workflow will break a high-level goal like "I want to predict X" or "I want to know why Y is so high" into a set of declarative steps (e.g., "Summarize the data," "Build the model") that require little or no code to run, but still allow for introspection and iteration.
+To be clear, autodata doesn't replace critical thinking: it just means that in fewer lines of code, a data practitioner can follow a best practice.
+Fully realized, an autodata workflow will break a high-level goal like "I want to predict X" or "I want to know why Y is so high" into a set of declarative steps (e.g., "Summarize the data," "Build the model") that require little or no code to run, but still allow for introspection and iteration.

-In this post, I'll first list projects in the space of Autodata, and then take a stab at what the future of Autodata could look like.
+In this post, I'll first list projects in the space of autodata, and then take a stab at what the future of autodata could look like.

 ## Problems and projects
 Here are a few trailblazing projects in the space, categorized by stage in the data analysis pipeline.
 I'm sure I've missed a number of projects in the space, as well as entire categories in the space.
 This area deserves a deeper survey: I'd love to collaborate with folks that agree!